-Children, teenagers and men and women of all ages develop eating disorders for many reasons.
+Children, teenagers, and adults of all ages can develop issues around food, exercise, and compensatory behaviours for many reasons.
 Typical behaviours include:

 Please note that I do not endorse dieting and am happy to explain why dieting is not an effective strategy from both psychological and physiological perspectives

 What counts as an addiction?